Cold Weather Causes COVID Testing Sites To Temporarily Shut Down

 “Without testing, we don’t know how many people may be carriers of the virus, that may spread it to others,” Pfister said.

-He said provided people who think they might have contact with a case or have symptoms stay home, there will be little to no impact.
+He said if people who think they might have contact with a case or have symptoms stay home, there will be little to no impact.

-It’s unclear if sites in Lake County will follow Chicago’s lead, but Pfister added there are many indoor testing alternatives.
+It’s unclear whether sites in Lake County will follow Chicago’s lead, but Pfister added there are many indoor testing alternatives.
 There will be an impact, however, to the vaccination process.

 “One of our concerns is our mass vaccination site in Grayslake,” Pfister said.
 “Not so much for the people that are coming in.
 It’s for the people outside directing traffic.
 So for those individuals, we’re going to need to make sure they’re switching out every 20 to 30 minutes so they’re not exposed in that cold weather for long periods.”

-The state of Illinois said there are no plans on shutting down its sites, but the state is watching the weather and those plans could change.
+The state of Illinois said there are no plans to shut down its sites, but the state is watching the weather and those plans could change.

 Below is a list of locations providing COVID vaccines.
 People are urged to be patient because of the high demand for the shots: